 "The Lumberjack" will face Jeremy Perdue on Saturday.

-"Aaron is the picture of physical strength, conditioning and speed, and to the opponents that have faced him during his amateur career, the 6-5 athlete presents a tall, menacing, ferocious competitor," said fight promoter Cathy Fitzgerald, who added that Black has extensive training on the ground and on his
+"Aaron is the picture of physical strength, conditioning and speed, and to the opponents that have faced him during his amateur career, the 6-5 athlete presents a tall, menacing, ferocious competitor," said fight promoter Cathy Fitzgerald, who added that Black has extensive training on the ground and on his feet.

 Black, a native of South Carolina, relocated to Brattleboro and has found a home with Contender’s Gym in Swanzey, N.H.
 He also spends time training at Rail City MMA in St. Albans, United Fighting Arts Institute in Burlington and with the Northeast Assassins in Burlington.